Bug report #1963

 Turning off "Make lines appear less jagged..." removes the thin lines on the screen but they still show when printing (see attached pdf).
 I can find no option for disabling anti-aliasing in the composer.
 Applies to both Windows7 and ubuntugis.

 Note regarding attached pdf: The thin lines are displayed differently in different pdf-viewers.

-#11 Updated by Johannes Kroeger about 3 years ago
+#11 Updated by Johannes Kroeger over 3 years ago

 Has anything happened in the past years or maybe, hopefully, in QT5 that allows this to be fixed?
 It would highly improve cartographic quality in some use cases.